 David A. Edmonds, DPM

 Dr. David A. Edmonds received his degree from the Ohio College of Podiatric Medicine in 1989.
 He then completed a podiatric medicine residency in East Orange, NJ.
-His Hospital affiliation is with Sacred Heart Hospital.
+His Hospital affiliation is with St Luke's Hospital.
 His specialty includes geriatrics, biomechanics, sports medicine and primary type foot care for all ages.
 He is also a member of the Pennsylvania Podiatric Medical Association, American Podiatric Medical Association, and Lehigh Valley Podiatric Medical Association.

 Dr. Maryann Hartzell is double board certified by the American Board of Podiatric Surgery and American Board of Wound Management.
 She is a Fellow of the American College of Foot and Ankle Surgeons and a Certified Wound Specialist.
 She received her Doctor of Podiatric Medicine degree from the Pennsylvania College of Podiatric Medicine now known as Temple University School of Podiatric Medicine in 1991.
 Her residency training was completed at Frankford Health Systems now known as Aria Health-Frankford in Philadelphia where she trained extensively in complex foot and ankle reconstruction.